lderames/General-Hospital-Performance-Dashboard/README.md

 2. **Turnaround Time Trends (Line Chart)**
    - Visualizes the annual average turnaround time, providing insights to refine hospital workflows and enhance patient care efficiency.

 3.  **Highest/Lowest Patient Expenditure for Procedures (Bar Chart)**
     - Highlights patients with the highest or the lowest total expenditures.
 Useful for financial planning and patient-specific cost analysis.

 4.  **Highest/Lowest Total Base Cost by Procedure (Bar Chart)**
     - Identifies procedures with the highest or lowest total base cost.
-Helps in cost-saving strategies by pinpointing inexpensive procedures.
+Helps in cost-saving strategies by pinpointing inexpensive and expensive procedures.

 ---